• 1.jpg

 Three proven park models.
 One framework, any scale.

 Whether you are developing a community leisure asset or a cross-border destination, Skywalker has a proven park model that matches your available space, budget, and commercial ambitions.
+All three categories share the same conservative financial model: a 9-month European operational season at 20 operating days per month with buffered OPEX.

 Category A